SegersIan/knowledge-base/content/ai/transformer-architecture.md

              * **Value vector** - “Here’s the actual information I can share.”
                 * if a student decides that another student’s Key is relevant, they attend to that student and take their Value — the actual content.
                 * Example: Once “dog” realizes “chased” has the Key it was looking for, it takes its Value — maybe information like “the action is chasing” — to understand the full meaning.
+            * Conclusion: When you go through all tokens in a sequence, we need to deterine for each token how much attention it will pay (relatively) to each other token of that same sequence.
+So you go through each token, for the token you are processing, you need the "query" vector, cause this is your "search query" you could say, and from all other tokens you use the "key vector" cause that key is used to match the query token (e.g. my query token is "beer", what other tokens have a key "beer, meaning they have something to say about beer.).
+Eventually later the value vector can be used to get actually the content of related token (e.g. "Trampist" , "Pils", ...).
     * The model has 3 different Weight matrices:
         * \\( \mathbf{W}_Q \\) - The **Query** weight matrix.
         * \\( \mathbf{W}_K \\) - The **Key** weight matrix.